-50 Years Ago: Elton John’s Debut ‘Empty Sky’ Hints at the Greatness to Come
+How Elton John’s Debut ‘Empty Sky’ Hinted at Greatness to Come

 Empty Sky also includes at least one song that would become a deep cut classic for fans, the tender ballad "Skyline Pigeon."
 John would re-record it in 1972 during the sessions for Don't Shoot Me, I'm Only the Piano Player in a version that abandoned the original's harpsichord accompaniment for a band and full orchestra.
-Even today, "Skyline Pigeon" makes an occasional and welcome appearance in John's live sets.
+Over the years, "Skyline Pigeon" continued to make an occasional and welcome appearance in John's live sets.

 In a strange way, Empty Sky sounds like a transition record, except there's nothing to transition from.
 It's more like John and Taupin were working out the kinks in their own collaboration and getting some serious stoner music out of their system before becoming the rock-pop legends they were destined to be.